ravindraramavath/CTRI-COVID19/README.md

 The data has been pulled from [ICMR-CTRI website](Clinicaltrials/advsearch.php) with 'COVID' as the keyword.

 ## Data extraction date
-The data was pulled on 25th May 2020.
+The data was pulled on 28th May 2020 01:00 hrs.

 ## Cleaning
-Additional columns have been added for 'type of intervention' (What) and 'on whom' the trial is being condcucted (Who).
+Additional columns have been added for 'type of intervention' (What) and 'on whom' the trial is being conducted (Who).

-## To add
+## Additional fields
-1. Will clean the institute names to standardise them for easy search.
-2. Will also add
+The following additional columns are available to analyse over what the stanard search SERP table gives in the link above 1)Last Modified On:
+2)Date of First Enrollment (Global)
+3)Date of First Enrollment (India)
+4)Type of Study
-   a) Study Design
+5)Study Design
+6)Source of Monetary or Material Support
+7)Target Sample Size (Total)
+8)Target Sample Size (From India)
+9)Phase of Trial
-   b) Method of Generating Random Sequence
+10)Method of Generating Random Sequence
-   c) Method of Concealment
+11)Method of Concealment
-   d) Funding
-   e) Total Sample Size
+12)Blinding/Masking
+13)No of Sites of Study
+14)Age From
+15)Age To
+16)Gender
-   f) Phase of Trial
+17)Estimated Duration of Trial
-   g) Details of Principal Investigator (without personally identifiable information)
-   h) Link to full study details

 ## Licence
 This data and files are  available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).